 - Your healthcare provider may give you a physical exam.

 Any big life change can leave you feeling confused, anxious or even a little scared.
 But with a little planning and preparation, you can ensure that your pregnancy journey is healthy and comfortable.
-As you eagerly wait for the signs of pregnancy 1 week, #BeALittleMore open to talking about your feelings if things start to feel overwhelming.
+As you eagerly wait for the signs of pregnancy in the first week, #BeALittleMore open to talking about your feelings if things start to feel overwhelming.
 Take all the help and support you need from people you love and trust.
 And most of all, don’t forget to cherish these days!

 Open up like never before and participate in conversations about beauty, entrepreneurship, mental health, menstrual & sexual health, and more.
 Desi women, join our community NOW!